tamnguyenbbt/Okapi/README.md

 * There are cases you don't want just to get/perform action on the elements with the shortest physical distance on screen. **FilterByScreenDistance(params int[] distanceOrders)** help you to control in this case.
 Order 0 is for the shortest distance, order 1 is for the second shortest distance, and so on.

-## Control screen distance in search by anchors
+## Control Screen Distance in Search by Anchors

 * By default, Okapi returns the web element with the shortest physical distance (screen distance) from the anchor when you perform search by anchors.

 * For instance, after applying shortest DOM distance filter, a search returns 10 possible web elements.
 Okapi then applies shortest screen distance filter on the result and narrows down to 2 web elements which have the same shortest screen distances.